jdegand/projection/README.md

 - I forgot you *also* have to change the template html of app-list-item.
 - Implementing the city card shows how much work has to be done to maintain the same look for all cards.
 You will have to add many more *ngIf's to the app-list-item template if there is a limited overlap of properties.
 - I added another ng-content for image source.
 This ng-content was for a paragraph tag but I included a link inside the paragraph.
 Not sure if this is a good practice but it seems to work fine.
-- Didn't see much in the official angular docs about event handling and content projection.
+- I didn't see much in the official angular docs about event handling and content projection.
 - I have seen examples where the ng-content is wrapped with another element (div) and the click event goes on the wrapper element.
 - I got the concept of changing the app-list-item to use ng-content, but I struggled getting ngTemplateOutletContext to work correctly.
 - I looked at [Thomas' blog article](https://medium.com/@thomas.laforge/create-a-highly-customizable-component-cc3a9805e4c5) and nothing really stuck out as totally different.
 - Adding the delete output to the todo-list component prompted an error to be thrown.
 If you type the TemplateRef as ListItemComponent, you get an error.
 - I thought about adding the context variable to the ListItemComponent, but I don't think you can overwrite it in the template.
-- If you are going to use NgTemplateOutlet in a list, I'd imagine you have to just set the object in the template.
+- If you are going to use NgTemplateOutlet in a list, I guess you just have to set it to an object in the template.
-- Searching google for clarity proved fruitless.
+- Searching Google for clarity proved fruitless.
 - Why would there be a danger to add ChangeDetectionStrategy.onPush?
 There is no mutation happening in the store.
 Not using async pipe means data could be out of sync?
 - One problem of using pull requests to figure out code is that there are limited comments in the code and most people leave the pull request description blank.
 - I thought about passing CardType as part of the context object to *ngTemplateOutlet.
-Then I guess you could have keep the old removeItem method.
+Then I guess you could have kept the old removeItem method.

 ## Continued Development